Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Two heads.

-Well, the way their family breathes, it was always a danger.
+Well, the way their family breathes,

-So, yeah, they reckon she most likely grew up on that family's castle,
+they reckon she most likely grew up on that family's castle,

 but there's also a chance that she was fostered to another family,

-which is apparently very common for Irish nobility at the time.
+which is apparently very common for Irish.

-They'd send their kids off to live with somebody else.
+nobility at the time and send their kids off to live with somebody else and I think based on

-that sort of quote from before of
+that sort of quote from before of like how their society kind of worked I think that was maybe

-Under no circumstance can you dog Daryl.
+Under no circumstance, can you dog Daryl?

 Yeah.